 In August 2009 the Minister of Finance requested CDEV to participate in the Government's on-going review of corporate asset holdings.

-In 2012, the Government of Canada announced that it intends to sell Ridley Terminals Inc. CDEV will serve as the Government's agent to ensure that any sale process in conducted using best commercial practices.
+The Government of Canada has announced that it intends to sell Ridley Terminals Inc. CDEV will serve as the Government's agent to ensure that any sale process in conducted using best commercial practices.

 - Date modified: